$\overlineΣ^{\pm}$ production in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV with ALICE

 Figure 1

-Shower shape parameters $M_{02}$ vs. $M_{20}$ for $\gamma$ (left) and ${\rm \overline{n}}$ (right) simulated in p--Pb collisions simulated with the DPMJET 3.0-5 [24] event generator.
+Shower shape parameters $\lambda_\mathrm{long}$ vs. $\lambda_\mathrm{short}$ for $\gamma$ (left) and ${\rm \overline{n}}$ (right) simulated in p--Pb collisions simulated with the DPMJET 3.0-5 event generator.

 Figure 2

-Fraction of different types of particles which produce clusters in PHOS before (left) and after the application of a default set of selections (right) as a function of cluster energy in p$-$Pb collisions simulated with the DPMJET 3.0-5 event generator.
+Fraction of different types of particles which produce clusters in PHOS before (left) and after the application of a default set of selections (right) as a function of cluster energy in p--Pb collisions simulated with the DPMJET 3.0-5 event generator.

 Figure 3

 Decay topology of the $\overline{\Sigma}^{\pm} \to {\rm \overline{n}} \pi^\pm$ decay.
 In the reconstruction procedure, the direction of the ${\rm \overline{n}}$ momentum is approximated by the vector pointing from the the PV to the cluster in the PHOS.
+DCA of $\pi^\pm$ is not used in the analysis.

 Figure 4

-Same event, mixed event, signal from data, and MC true signal invariant mass distributions of ${\rm \overline{n}}\pi^+$ pairs in pp (left) and p$-$Pb (right) collisions for one selected $p_{\rm{T}}$ bin.
+Same event, mixed event, signal from data, and MC true signal invariant mass distributions of ${\rm \overline{n}}\pi^+$ (top row) and ${\rm \overline{n}}\pi^-$ (bottom row) pairs in pp (left column) and p--Pb (right column) collisions for two selected $p_{\rm{T}}$ bins.
 Solid and dashed vertical lines represent integration ranges at 1/4 and 1/3 of the maximum, respectively.
-The PYTHIA 8 [29] and DPMJET 3.0-5 [30] event generators were used for Monte-Carlo simulations.
+The PYTHIA 8 and DPMJET 3.0-5 event generators were used for Monte-Carlo simulations.

 Figure 5

-Comparison of peak position (left column) and full width at half maximum, FWHM, (right column) in pp (top row) and p$-$Pb collisions (bottom row) in data and MC simulations.
-The PYTHIA 8 [29] and DPMJET 3.0-5 [24] event generators were used for Monte-Carlo simulations.
-The PDG mass values of $\overline{\Sigma}^{+}$ and $\overline{\Sigma}^{-}$ [11] are shown with short and long dashed lines, respectively.
+Comparison of peak position (left column) and full width at half maximum, FWHM, (right column) in pp (top row) and p--Pb collisions (bottom row) in data and MC simulations.
+The PYTHIA 8 and DPMJET 3.0-5 event generators were used for Monte-Carlo simulations.
+The PDG mass values of $\overline{\Sigma}^{+}$ and $\overline{\Sigma}^{-}$ are shown with short and long dashed lines, respectively.

 Figure 6

-Reconstruction efficiency for $\overline{\Sigma}^{\pm}$ in pp collisions calculated using PYTHIA 8 [29] (left) and $\overline{\Sigma}^{\pm}$ in p$-$Pb collisions (right) calculated using DPMJET 3.0-5 [24].
+Reconstruction efficiency for $\overline{\Sigma}^{\pm}$ in pp collisions calculated using PYTHIA 8 (left) and $\overline{\Sigma}^{\pm}$ in p--Pb collisions (right) calculated using DPMJET 3.0-5 .

 Figure 7

-Spectra of $\overline{\Sigma}^{+}$ (left column) and $\overline{\Sigma}^{-}$ (right column) measured in pp (top row) and p$-$Pb (bottom row) collisions at $\sqrt{s_{\rm{NN}}} = 5.02$ TeV compared to predictions of EPOS LHC and EPOS4 [37,38], PYTHIA 8 [29], PHOJET and DPMJET [39] models.
+Spectra of $\overline{\Sigma}^{+}$ (left column) and $\overline{\Sigma}^{-}$ (right column) measured in pp (top row) and p--Pb (bottom row) collisions at $\sqrt{s_{\rm{NN}}} = 5.02 \text{TeV}$ compared to predictions of EPOS LHC and EPOS4 , PYTHIA 8 , PHOJET and DPMJET models.
 Also, Lévy-Tsallis fits to the measured spectra are shown.
+All models except EPOS4 have negligible statistical uncertainties.
+The uncertainties of the models are included as statistical ones in the data to MC ratio.

 Figure 8

-Ratio of $\overline{\Sigma}^{+}$ to $\overline{\Sigma}^{-}$ spectra in pp and p$-$Pb collisions compared to predictions of EPOS LHC and EPOS4 [37,38], PYTHIA 8 [29], PHOJET and DPMJET [39] models.
+Ratio of $\overline{\Sigma}^{+}$ to $\overline{\Sigma}^{-}$ spectra in pp and p--Pb collisions compared to predictions of EPOS LHC and EPOS4 , PYTHIA 8 , PHOJET and DPMJET models.

 Figure 9

-$p_{\rm{T}}$-differential ratios of $\overline{\Sigma}^{-}$, $\overline{\Sigma}^{+}$, $\Lambda$ and protons to pions, protons, and $\Lambda$ (in the case of p$-$Pb collisions) in pp (top row) and p$-$Pb (middle and bottom rows) collisions.
-In the ratios for p$-$Pb collisions, spectra in the denominator are taken in the rapidity range $-0.5$ < $y_{\rm{CMS}}$ < $0$.
-Ratios are compared to predictions of EPOS4 [38], DPMJET [39] and PYTHIA 8 [29] models.
+$p_{\rm{T}}$-differential ratios of $\overline{\Sigma}^{-}$, $\overline{\Sigma}^{+}$, $\Lambda$ and protons to pions, protons, and $\Lambda$ (in the case of p--Pb collisions) in pp (top row) and p--Pb (middle and bottom rows) collisions.
+In the ratios for p--Pb collisions, spectra in the denominator are taken in the rapidity range $-0.5$ $y_{\rm{CMS}}$ $0$.
+Ratios are compared to predictions of EPOS4 , DPMJET and PYTHIA 8 models.

 Figure 10